The Low Income Home Energy Assistance Program (LIHEAP)

 - Final utility termination notice (if you've received a shut-off notice from your energy company).

-- Proof of current address (e.g., rent receipt, lease or deed, property tax bill).
+- Proof of current address (e.g., an unopened piece of mail, rent receipt, lease or deed, property tax bill).

 - Proof of total members living in your household (e.g., birth certificates, school records, etc.).